Artificial Intelligence has been a buzzword for some time now, but what does it actually mean? And does it have any relevance to marketing?

 What is AI and how is it used?

-Artificial Intelligence (AI) refers to the development of machines that are programmed to work and think like humans; including tasks such as learning and problem-solving.
-It is an extensive branch of computer science and the continued developments in the field, including progressions in machine learning and deep learning, have allowed for applications in a variety of industries.
-AI systems are dynamic, as they get smarter the more data analysed.
+Artificial Intelligence (AI) refers to the development of machines that are programmed to work and think like humans.
+Delivering tasks like learning and problem-solving.
+It is an extensive branch of computer science.
+Continued developments in the field, including progressions in machine learning and deep learning, have generated applications in a variety of industries.
+AI systems are dynamic.
+They get smarter the more data is analysed.
 They learn from experience and become increasingly capable and autonomous.

 Lets Take a Look at the Numbers...

 AI is becoming more mainstream and its applications are prevalent in a large number of industries.
 This will become more apparent as further developments are made in the field of technology and data collection.
 There are certain industries that have already successfully employed artificial intelligence in their operations.

 AI is used to develop platforms’ algorithms, which filter through content and provide users with a personalised selection of posts.

 Virtual assistants or chatbots are able to answer questions, direct requests to the appropriate area and for filling out forms.